crond-jaist/cytrone/README.md

 1. Start all the CyTrONE modules.

    $ ./start_cytrone.sh

-2. Create a new training session by running the command below and making the required choices.
-Alternatively, the training choice can be provided as an argument (e.g., "1" for creating a NIST Level 1 training in English).
+2. Create a new training session by running the command below and selecting one of the pre-configured menu choices displayed (these choices can be customized by modifying the script itself).

-   $ ./create_training.sh 1
+   $ ./create_training.sh

-3. Check that training content is displayed for the created training session in the Moodle LMS, and that the corresponding cyber range is accessible.
+3. Information about how to access the created cyber range will be displayed (and trainees must be provided with the details regarding the instance allocated to each of them).
+Verify that the cyber range is accessible and that training content is displayed in the Moodle LMS.

 4. End the training session (assuming the session id is 1).